gatsbyjs/gatsby/docs/blog/2019-02-14-behind-the-scenes-q-and-a/index.md

 ](/docs/seo/)

 **Question:** How do you keep on top of things like price changes and stock availability with a static generated site?
-**Answer:** We actually do this on the GatsbyJS store.
+**Answer:** We actually do this on the Gatsby store.
 Check out the code, and hope it's helpful: [Gatsby Swag Store](https://github.com/gatsbyjs/store.gatsbyjs.org)

 **Question:** Would it makes sense to still use Gatsby for a more "dynamic" type of app?
 **Answer:** Yes!
 You can learn more about what types of dynamic apps you can build with Gatsby here: [Dynamic Apps Webinar](https://www.gatsbyjs.com/build-web-apps-webinar).